mattbeeme/mattbe.me/dj/dj.md

 [comment]: <> (Include picture of equipment)

 ## [Live DJ Stream](live.dj.html)
-If i am online doing a live set, this is where you will find the lin
+If i am online doing a live set, this is where you will find the link

 [form](form.html)